 This problem becomes progressively more serious as the number of terms in a query increases.
 For queries longer than three or four words, there is a strong likelihood that one of the words is not the best phrase to describe the user’s information need.

-Synonyms and Context
+Search Synonyms and Context

 For example, “music” is not usually a good synonym for “loops,” but it is a good synonym in the context of the example query above.
 Further, this case is sufficiently special that “music” is not listed as a synonym for “loop” in standard thesauruses; many other examples of contextually dependent non-traditional synonyms can be easily identified.